-Bulk importing historical buy and sell trades via CSV file
+Bulk import historical buy and sell trades

 3 – Login to Sharesight.

-5 – Select ‘Choose file’.
+5 – Select Choose file.

-6 – From the ‘Open file’ window, find and select your download historical trade CSV file.
+6 – From the Open file window, find and select your downloaded historical trade spreadsheet.
 The file will likely be in your downloads folder.

-7 – Click ‘Open’.
+7 – Click Open.

-9 – Click ‘Upload’.
+9 – Click Next.

 10 – Select the date format preference.
 International: DD/MM/YYYY or USA MM/DD/YYYY.

 Sharesight will automatically suggest Sharesight fields.
-To change the selections, select from the dropdown menu to match the Sharesight Field to your CSV column content.
-Make sure the Compulsory Fields are selected.
-If a field isn’t required select ‘skip this column’.
+To change the selections, select from the dropdown menu to match the Sharesight field to your spreadsheet column content.
+Make sure the 6 compulsory fields are selected.
+If a field isn’t required select skip this column.

-12 – Once all columns have been matched with the correct Sharesight field or ‘Skip this column’.
-Click ‘Start import now’.
+12 – Once all columns have been matched with the correct Sharesight field or Skip this column.
+Click Start import now.

-14 – Once you have verified the trade data, click ‘Save all transactions’.
+14 – Once you have verified the trade data, click Finish and Import All.